Description and review of Iron Horse Tavern, owned by the Wong Family. Iron Horse Tavern is located at 15th and R Streets in Midtown Sacramento.

 SacramentoRevealed.com – All Things Sacramento (from a personal perspective)

-I did not look at the time to see when we were shown to our table – but it did not seem like an unreasonably long time given the crowd both inside and outside.
+I did not look at the time to see when we were shown to our table – but it did not seem like an unreasonably long time given the crowd both inside and out.

 All of the staff at Iron Horse Tavern we came into contract with were friendly, and our waitress was attentive – checking back with us several times to see if we needed anything else.

 I was drinking wine (Bogle Essential Red Blend) ($8) while the other three in our party had opted for mixed drinks.
 Once seated at our table two of us decided to order wine with dinner – only to be told that they had run out of the Bogle Essential Red Blend!
 So it was back to the drawing board.
 After looking over the wine list we each settled on a glass of the Rosenblum Zinfandel ($11).
-While I don’t consider myself a wine “expert” I enjoyed both of these red wines.
+While I don’t consider myself a wine “expert” I enjoyed both of the red wines.

 All of us shared the Tuna Poke Nachos (tuna, sweet onions, spicy soy, nori, avocado, wasabi cream, sriracha mayo, tomatoes, crisp wonton) ($12.95).
 I only had a bite or two – but it was tasty.